dipikabhandari3/osint-project/README.md

 4. **Sub-Reddit Details:**
 - Enter a sub-reddit username/id in the provided input field and click the "Retrieve" button.
-- View the retrieved user details and recent post details.
+- View the retrieved user details and recent sub-reddit post details.